 The city was therefore filled with confusion.
 The leaders of the Papal party stirred up the mob to attack the non-celibate clergy.
 Their houses were sacked, their wives and concubines beaten, they themselves forced to flight.
 Both parties appealed to Rome, and Landulph and Ariald, leaders of the Papal party, were excommunicated by Guido and an assembly of Lombard Bishops.
 The Pope, however, caused this sentence to be annulled, and forced Guido and his supporters to confess themselves in the wrong.
 A temporary pacification followed, and Guido was acknowledged as Archbishop by the Pope.
 Ariald and Landulph were by no means satisfied with the leniency shown by the Pope in this affair.
 He aimed at introducing reform gradually, and refused to proceed to extremities against those who, after all, were only following the customs of a former generation; they demanded a thoroughgoing change, and the rooting out of all unchaste or simoniacal priests.
 The struggle broke out anew and with ferocity.
 Landulph was fallen upon in Piacenza by the clerical party of that city, and so ill-treated that he soon afterwards died.
-His death brought into the field a still more formidable champion of reform, his brother Herlembald, a man of great daring and political capacity; 'Ariald was still unwearying in his efforts, and at this very period the third of the leaders of this party, Anselm, became Pope under the name of Alexander II.
+His death brought into the field a still more formidable champion of reform, his brother Herlembald, a man of great daring and political capacity; Ariald was still unwearying in his efforts, and at this very period the third of the leaders of this party, Anselm, became Pope under the name of Alexander II.

 The conflict had spread over the greater part of Lombardy.
-Pavia and Asti had refused to acknowledge the Bishops set over them by the King; in Vercelli and Piacenza the Bishops living in concubinage maintained themselves against the populace.
-In an interval of tran quillity in Milan Archbishop Guido led his forces agains the Pavesans and utterly overthrew them at the battle of the "Field of Death."
-But Herlembald and Arial backed by the new Pope, again took up their campais against Guido and the married clergy.
-The former 1 his eloquence gathered round him a band of followe young men of the upper and middle classes, who went far as to drag from the altars the offending clerics wh they attempted to celebrate the Divine offices.
-Archbishop himself did not escape; he was set on church, and almost slain; his palace, too, was plunde This outrage, which seems chiefly to have been the v of the peasants who had flocked into the city for Pe cost, caused a reaction in Guido's favour.
-His suppo gained the upper hand for a time, and seizing Ariald, cut off his ears and nose, tore out his tongue, bli him, and tortured him till he died.
-This aroused He bald and his party to new efforts; Guido was forc leave the city, and the reformers laid waste the hou his partisans.
-Herlembald now acted as the v master of Milan, without the least regard to the rig the Archbishop.
-Weary of the strife, Guido resign dignity in favour of one of his supporters named Go who received investiture from the King, but who
+Pavia and Asti had refused to acknowledge the Bishops set over them by the King: in Vercelli and Piacenza the Bishops living in concubinage maintained themselves against the populace.
+In an interval of tranquillity in Milan Archbishop Guido led his forces against the Pavesans and utterly overthrew them at the battle of the "Field of Death."
+But Herlembald and Ariald. backed by the new Pope, again took up their campaign against Guido and the married clergy.
+The former by his eloquence gathered round him a band of followers. young men of the upper and middle classes, who went so far as to drag from the altars the offending clerics when they attempted to celebrate the Divine offices.
+Archbishop himself did not escape; he was set on in church, and almost slain; his palace, too, was plundered.
+This outrage, which seems chiefly to have been the work of the peasants who had flocked into the city for Pentecost, caused a reaction in Guido's favour.
+His supporters ... gained the upper hand for a time, and seizing Ariald, they cut off his ears and nose, tore out his tongue, blinded him, and tortured him till he died.
+This aroused Herlembald and his party to new efforts; Guido was forced to leave the city, and the reformers laid waste the houses of his partisans.
+Herlembald now acted as the virtual master of Milan, without the least regard to the rights of the Archbishop.
+Weary of the strife, Guido resigned his dignity in favour of one of his supporters named Godfrey. who received investiture from the King, but whom the

-Milanese entirely refused to recognise.
-The government of the city was carried on by Herlembald and a Council of thirty of his partisans, and from this date we may definitely date the emancipation of Milan from the rule of the Archbishop.
+Milanese entirely refused to recognise.1 The government of the city was carried on by Herlembald and a Council of thirty of his partisans, and from this date we may definitely date the emancipation of Milan from the rule of the Archbishop.